1. Get started

 • Hold down CtrlCmd and click the desired rows

-• Hold down CtrlCmd and press A to select all items in the grid
+• Hold down CtrlCmd and press A to select all items

-• Click an item in the source list to select it
+2. Click an item in the source list to select it, or click an item in the selection list to remove it

-• Click Ok to confirm selection
+3. Click Ok to confirm the selection

 • Use Tab to set focus on the source or selection list